FRC-2928/FRC-Programmer-Training/docs/RoboRIO/swervedrive.md

 ## Configuring Swerve Drive in the Phoenix Tuner X
 Before running any robot code the Swerve Drive chassis can be configured and verified in the *Phoenix6 Tuner X*.
 The tuner gives you a view of the entire Swerve Drive chassis and ensures that all of the modules work together as a single unit.
 Under the Mechanisms page in Tuner X is the *Swerve Project Generator*.
 This utility guides the user through configuring their modules, verifying their drivetrain, encoder inverts, drivetrain inverts and more.

+Setting Offsets

+- For finding the offsets, use a piece of 1x1 metal that is straight against the forks of the front and back modules (on the left and right side) to ensure that the modules are straight.

+- Point the bevel gears of all the wheels in the same direction (either facing left or right), where a postive input to the drive motor drives the robot forward (you can use phoenix tuner to test this).
+If for some reason you set the offsets with the wheels backwards, you can change the driveMotorInvert value to fix.

+- Open smartdashboard (or shuffleboard and go to the smartdashboard tab), you will see 4 printouts called "Mod 0 Cancoder", "Mod 1 Cancoder", etc.

+- If you have already straightened the modules, copy those 4 numbers exactly (to 2 decimal places) to their respective angleOffset variable in constants.

+Note: The CANcoder values printed to smartdashboard are in degrees, when copying the values to angleOffset you must use Rotation2d.fromDegrees("copied value").

 See the [Swerve Project Generator](https://pro.docs.ctr-electronics.com/en/latest/docs/tuner/tuner-swerve/index.html) for detailed instructions on running the configuration and verification of the drive train.

 ## Hardware API Configuration